prajaktakhadse/AlgoDomain/README.md

 # AlgoDomain
+# 💫About Project :

+   👋 Hello, Welcome to my project

    ➊	Where A “Seller” Can :--
       1. Add one or many products.
       2. can view product list added by them.
       3. can update and delete products (only added by them).

-   ➋Where a “Customer” Can:--
+   ➋ Where a “Customer” Can:--
-      ⚫Search and list for products based on:
+      1. Search and list for products based on:
-      ⚫product name
+      2. product name
-      ⚫product type
+      3. product type
-      ⚫product category
+      4. product category
-      ⚫product price range (includingmix and max)
+      5. product price range (includingmix and max)

   Finally , Test the api through swagger:-  http://localhost:8088/swagger-ui.html#/